-4.7 MicroEJ Core Engine
+5.7 MicroEJ Core Engine

-The MicroEJ Core Engine (also called the platform engine) and its components represent the core of the platform.
+The MicroEJ Core Engine and its components represent the core of the Architecture.
 It is used to compile and execute at runtime the MicroEJ Application code.

 The following diagram shows the overall process.
 The first two steps are performed within the MicroEJ Workbench.
 The remaining steps are performed within the C IDE.